ValeriaTodaro/genES-MDA/README.txt

 		  For your convinience, the executable files mf2005dbl.exe and mt3d-usgs_1.1.0_64.exe are already provided in the Model folder.

 To execute one of the application example, the python command ES_MDA shoul be run using the default settings.

+If you use genES-MDA, please cite the following reference in your work:

+Todaro, V.; D'Oria, M.; Tanda, M.G.; Gómez-Hernández, J.J. genES-MDA: a generic open-source software package to solve inverse problems via the Ensemble 	Smoother with Multiple Data Assimilation.
+Computers & Geosciences, 2022, 167, 105210. https://doi.org/10.1016/j.cageo.2022.105210.